JavaScript is required

 Youth Allowance

 Both your income and assets, and your parents' income and assets (unless you are considered to be independent) can affect the amount you will be paid.
-If you receive the independent rate, your partner’s income may also affect your payments.

 You will be considered independent and may get a higher rate of Youth Allowance if you are 22 or over.
-You may also be able to get the independent rate if you are aged between 15 and 21 and:

-• you have a dependent child
+• you have or have had a dependent child

 • you have previously supported yourself by working.

-If you are under age 22 and have left school before finishing year 12 and you don’t plan on doing any further study or training, you may not be eligible for a Centrelink payment.
-You may have to rely on your parents to support you unless you can find work or are enrolled in study or training.
+If you are aged under 22 and have left school before finishing year 12, and you don’t plan on doing any further study or training, you may not be eligible for a Centrelink payment.

 If you can’t live at home or stay at school or find suitable study or training programs, ask to see the social worker at your local Centrelink office to talk about your options.